-The Department of Employment (the department) is committed to making our online services and information accessible to as many people as possible regardless of ability.
+The Department of Jobs and Small Business (the department) is committed to making our online services and information accessible to as many people as possible regardless of ability.
 The department is in the process of implementing the Australian Government’s Web Accessibility National Transition Strategy (NTS) for all of its websites.

 Implementing the NTS will help achieve one of our key goals which is to promote a participative and inclusive society.

 More information on the National Transition Strategy can be found on AGIMO's NTS page.

 The department is developing a number of implementation strategies to meet the department's policy and legislative obligations including:

 - The UN Convention on the Rights of Persons with Disabilities

 - The Disability Discrimination Act

 - The National Disability Strategy

 - The Web Accessibility National Transition Strategy